Ethics Panel Rules Former New York Gov. Andrew Cuomo Must Return $5 Million Book Payment

 Cuomo released his COVID memoir, American Crisis: Leadership Lessons from the Covid-19 Pandemic, in 2020

-A New York ethics panel has determined former New York Gov. Andrew Cuomo some $5 million in compensation he received for his COVID memoir, American Crisis: Leadership Lessons from the Covid-19 Pandemic.
+A New York ethics panel has ordered former New York Gov. Andrew Cuomo to return some $5 million in compensation he received for his COVID memoir, American Crisis: Leadership Lessons from the Covid-19 Pandemic.

 Cuomo's attorney Jim McGuire told Bloomberg the ethic panel's actions "appear to be driven by political interests rather than the facts and the law."